libreswitch/ops/tests/rest/rest_test.md

 - A 400 BAD REQUEST HTTP response.
 - The incorrect data is returned.

-##  REST API delete method for a user
+##  REST API delete method for users

 ### Objective
 The objective of the test case is to validate the "/rest/v1/system/users/{id}" through the standard RESTAPI DELETE method.